UHDanke/gd_docs/triggers/items_and_timers.md

 Since timers spawn the groups given by Time Event, the spawn behavior is not going to depend on the Time Event, but on the timer:
 * The spawn target inherits the timer's remaps.
 * The timer's spawn limit is applied to all extra groups added by Time Event.
-* Time Events spawn after their given timer, even if it was initialized after the Time Event.
+* Time Events spawn after the corresponding timer, even if the Time Event was created before the timer.

 # Time Control